mattst/sublime-single-trailing-new-line/README.md

 ## Single Trailing New Line - Plugin for Sublime Text

 This Sublime Text plugin makes sure that there is exactly one trailing newline at the end of a file.
-It works by deleting all the whitespace and newlines at the end of the file and then inserting a single newline.
+It works by deleting all the whitespace and newlines at the end of the file (if there are any) and then inserting a single newline.

+*Note that this is different from the `ensure_newline_at_eof_on_save` setting which makes sure that there is at least one trailing newline at the end of the file rather than making sure that there is exactly one trailing newline.*

 The plugin can be run in various ways: